-Indy Ploy: John, in general, is much more unpolished compared to Jane's habit of planning assignments down to the last detail.
+Indy Ploy: John, in general, is much more prone to improvisation, contrasting with Jane who prefers to plan assignments down to the last detail.
 Both are extremely capable.

 In Love with the Mark: An odd variant, as they don't rekindle their romance until after they learn they're each other's targets.
 And have a massive fight about it.

 Internal Reveal: Both of them find out the other's identity when they are assigned to take out the same target, but neither knows that the other knows.
 John deliberately drops a wine bottle as a test, which Jane passes (or fails depending on your perspective) when she catches it.

 Lipstick Mark: Not exactly.
 In one scene, John comes home, slips on his wedding ring, and looks at a red stain on his collar.
 Suffice it to say, he wasn't having an affair, and the red stain was bit more organic in nature than lipstick.

 Mr. Smith: Once, and only once, is "John Smith" lampshaded; when Jane orders her agency to search the databases.
 Her second-in-command points out that it's the one of, if not THE, most common male name in English.